What to Wear to Machu Picchu | The Perfect Machu Picchu Clothing for All Seasons

 Osprey offer some high quality day packs that should last for years – way beyond your adventures in Peru.
 We’d recommend that your list of what to bring to Machu Picchu includes one of these Osprey backpacks – or something very similar.

-Again, this Ultimate Inca Trail Packing List has more information on what you’re likely to be carrying in your daypack.
+Again, this Peru packing list and Ultimate Inca Trail Packing List has more information on what you’re likely to be carrying in your daypack.

 machu-picchu-mossop